Xanax is a common trade name for Alprazolam – A short-acting benzodiazepine medically used in managing anxiety disorders.

-In the UK the misuse of Xanax has been the cause of at least 204 recorded deaths since 2015.
-126 of these deaths occurred in Scotland between 2015 and 2017 and 43 in Northern Ireland.
+In the UK, the misuse of the Xanax drug has been the cause of at least 204 recorded deaths since 2015.
+One hundred twenty-six deaths occurred in Scotland between 2015 and 2017, and 43 in Northern Ireland.
 Indicating that Scotland is worst affected by Xanax abuse and addiction.

-It is thought that the majority of the deaths recorded in the UK relate to counterfeit Xanax bars imported from abroad.
-More than £1million worth of fake Xanax has been seized at airports throughout the UK since 2016 causing great concern.
+It is thought that most of the deaths recorded relate to counterfeit Xanax bars imported from abroad.
+More than £1million worth of counterfeit Xanax has been seized at airports throughout the UK since 2016, causing great concern.

-If you or a loved one are using counterfeit Xanax or abusing a private Xanax prescription, it is essential that you seek immediate addiction help.
-We cannot stress this enough; far too many lives have already been lost to the misuse of this potent sedative drug.
+If you or a loved one are using counterfeit Xanax or abusing a private prescription, you must seek immediate addiction help.
+We cannot stress this enough: far too many lives have already been lost to the misuse of this potent sedative drug.

 What is Xanax & how it works

 Alprazolam, sold under the brand name Xanax, is a short-acting sedative that belongs to a group of medicines called benzodiazepines.

 Benzodiazepines are well known for causing addiction and dependence when misused.
 Therefore, tight regulations are in place for prescribing this class of medications in the UK.

 Xanax is widely prescribed in the US and is used for the short-term management of anxiety-related disorders, specifically panic disorder and generalised anxiety disorder (GAD).

 In the US, it is classed as a Schedule IV controlled drug.

 You can get Xanax in the UK through a private prescription.
 You have to meet with and pay a private doctor for this medication.